Last updated: May 29, 2026

 Documents and details to gather

 Do not wait to call if you do not have every paper.
-But having these items nearby can save time.
+These items can save time.

-• Letters that say approved, denied, waitlisted, or more proof needed.
+- Letters that say approved, denied, waitlisted, or more proof is needed.

 Phone scripts you can use